MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 This information is stored in an Azure Log Analytics workspace that your organization owns and can be viewed independently from Azure Information Protection by users who have access rights to this workspace.
 For details, see the [Permissions required for Azure Information Protection analytics](#permissions-required-for-azure-information-protection-analytics) section.
 For information about managing access to your workspace, see the [Manage access to Log Analytics Workspace using Azure permissions](https://docs.microsoft.com/azure/azure-monitor/platform/manage-access#manage-access-to-log-analytics-workspace-using-azure-permissions) section from the Azure documentation.

-To prevent Azure Information Protection clients (classic) from sending this data, set the [policy setting](configure-policy-settings.md) of **Send audit data to Azure Information Protection log analytics** to **Off**:
+To prevent Azure Information Protection clients (classic) from sending this data, set the [policy setting](configure-policy-settings.md) of **Send audit data to Azure Information Protection analytics** to **Off**:

 - For most users to send this data and a subset of users cannot send auditing data:
-    - Set **Send audit data to Azure Information Protection log analytics** to **Off** in a scoped policy for the subset of users.
+    - Set **Send audit data to Azure Information Protection analytics** to **Off** in a scoped policy for the subset of users.
 This configuration is typical for production scenarios.

 - For only a subset of users to send auditing data:
-    - Set **Send audit data to Azure Information Protection log analytics** to **Off** in the global policy, and **On** in a scoped policy for the subset of users.
+    - Set **Send audit data to Azure Information Protection analytics** to **Off** in the global policy, and **On** in a scoped policy for the subset of users.
 This configuration is typical for testing scenarios.

 To prevent Azure Information Protection unified clients from sending this data, configure a label policy [advanced setting](./rms-client/clientv2-admin-guide-customizations.md#disable-sending-audit-data-to-azure-information-protection-analytics).